Chalarangelo/30-seconds-of-interviews/questions/this.md

 The `this` keyword is an object that represents the context of an executing function.
 Regular functions can have their `this` value changed with the methods `call()`, `apply()` and `bind()`.
 Arrow functions implicitly bind `this` so that it refers to the context of its lexical environment, regardless of whether or not its context is set explicitly with `call()`.

-Here are some common examples of `this`:
+Here are some common examples of how `this` works:

 ##### Object literals